 The newest MacBook Air is faster than ever before and without a fan to cool it runs soundlessly, making it well suited for classroom environments or online meetings where there is more than one student in the same room having a meeting or doing their work.

 The upgraded energy efficiency allows the battery to run up to 18 hours on one charge and the recycled aluminum frame keeps it light and portable.

 Meeting all the regular Mac standards for screen clarity, a backlight keyboard, and three mics for clear communication make keeping up with studies easier than ever.

 More math articles

 - How to Find the Surface Area of Pyramid?

-- The Ultimate CHSPE Math Course (+FREE Worksheets)
+- The Ultimate MAP Algebra 1 Course (+FREE Worksheets)